The 2 Best Back Sleep Training Pillows

 Keep reading to find the 2 best ones.

-2. Use a medium-firm hybrid mattress (which is the best balance between proper back support and comfort) and a weighted blanket, which makes it more difficult to toss and turn.
+2. Use a medium-firm hybrid mattress (which gives you the best balance between proper back support and comfort) and a weighted blanket, which makes it more difficult to toss and turn.

-3. Practice during the day – Lie down on your back during the day for short periods of time, and gradually increase the time as you become more comfortable.
+3. Practice during the day – Lie down on your back during the day for short periods, and gradually increase the time as you become more comfortable.

 4. Wear a shirt backward – wearing a shirt backward can be uncomfortable if you try to sleep on your stomach or side, but it can help train you to sleep on your back.